 It is also known as Lunar New Year, which is a term that’s more inclusive of the many East Asian cultures that celebrate it, including Koreans, Vietnamese, Tibetans, and others.
 For 2024, Chinese New Year falls on February 10, 2024, beginning the Year of the Dragon—the wood Dragon to be precise!

-As the Chinese New year approaches, remember to brush up on your Chinese New year greetings.
-You’ll need to know what to say when visiting family and friends!
+As the Chinese New year approaches, remember to brush up on your Chinese New year greetings in Cantonese, Mandarin, or both.
+We have audio recordings to help you nail your pronunciations.

 Chinese New year Dates

-The following table gives you a quick glance at Chinese New Year dates for the next 12 year cycle of the Chinese zodiac.
-Also, see our post on Chinese Zodiac signs.
+The following table gives you a quick glance at Chinese New Year dates for the next 12 year cycle of the Chinese zodiac (as well as recent years).
+For more information on the Chinese Zodiac, see our post on Chinese Zodiac signs.